 This was the busiest day of sightseeing during our trip so make sure you wear a comfortable pair of shoes.

 - I would also suggest purchasing the Paris Museum Pass for your visit.
 Buying the pass saved us a little money on admission and we stopped at a couple of places we wouldn’t have seen if we didn’t have the pass.
 However, the biggest benefit was that you didn’t have to wait in line to buy tickets and a lot of the museums had a special entrance for pass holders which will save you time, especially at the Louvre.
-I would also recommend having the pass shipped to you so that you don’t have to waste time picking it up at the local office.
+Have the passes shipped to you so that you don’t have to waste time picking it up at the local office.

 We started the day by visiting Sainte-Chapelle and seeing the amazing stained glass windows upstairs.
 We then went over and walked through the beautiful Notre-Dame Cathedral.
 I am truly in awe when I visit places like this as I try to imagine how such a magnificent building could be constructed so long ago.
 If you need a quick break, there’s a fun little park behind the cathedral to sit down in.
 The kids really wanted to see a crypt so we went up the street to the Pantheon where some famous Parisians are buried and the kids thought it was the coolest thing!